python/cpython/Doc/c-api/init.rst

    Get the current interpreter.

-   Issue a fatal error if there no current Python thread state or no current interpreter.
+   Issue a fatal error if there no :term:`attached thread state` or no current interpreter.
 It cannot return NULL.

-   The caller must have an :term:`attached thread state`.

    .. versionadded:: 3.9